“If you had known what ‘I desire mercy, not sacrifice’ meant, you would not have condemned the innocent (for desecrating the sabbath).

 The Pharisees didn’t know either with the adulterer, the grain pickers, the tax collectors and sinners—those who Christ called the “sick” and the “hungry” and the “unrighteous.”
 He says the sinners are innocent—what?—and not to be judged or condemned, but rather healed and fed.

-As Christ roamed around the Palestinian countryside, the ones he consistently condemned were healthy, wealthy and wise; the full and the righteous.
+As Christ roamed the Palestinian countryside, the ones he consistently condemned were healthy, wealthy and wise; the full and the righteous.

 Judgment and innocence.